-The Compensation Committee was advised with respect to fiscal 2011 executive and Board compensation including compensation design and long-term incentive design and strategies by Radford, a business unit of Aon Hewitt Corporation.
+The Compensation Committee was advised with respect to fiscal 2012 executive compensation including compensation design and long-term incentive design and strategies by Radford, an Aon Hewitt Company.
 The engagement and compensation of Radford was determined by the Compensation Committee.
-None of Radford, Aon Hewitt Corporation or their affiliates provides other services to the Company.
+None of Radford, Aon Hewitt or their affiliates provides other services to the Company.
 The Compensation Committee has sole responsibility for the selection, hiring and removal of its compensation consultant.